wisdal/diagnose-and-explain/README.md

 ## Acknowledgements
 Parts of these experiments were possible thanks to the TensorFlow Research Cloud Program which offers free TPUs for training and running models on Google Cloud for a limited period of time.

-Model code was inspired by this TensorFlow [tutorial](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/contrib/eager/python/examples/nmt_with_attention/nmt_with_attention.ipynb)
+Parts of the model code was inspired by this TensorFlow [tutorial](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/contrib/eager/python/examples/nmt_with_attention/nmt_with_attention.ipynb)